❉ We chat with Hanley about his book on The Fall’s 1982 masterpiece, Hex Enduction Hour.

 I don’t know.
 It depends.
 If Julie’s gone out I might, otherwise I’d have no chance whatsoever.
 She’s not a big fan of The Fall.

-❉ ‘Have a Bleedin Guess’ by Paul Hanley is available now in an exclusive hardback edition direct from Route Publishing, with a paperback edition to follow in 2020.
+❉ ‘Have a Bleedin Guess’ by Paul Hanley is available now direct from Route Publishing.
+If you prefer other outlets:

 ❉ Andy Murray is Film Editor for Northern Soul and a regular contributor to We Are Cult.
 He’s also the author of the Nigel Kneale biography Into the Unknown and co-author (with Dr Mark Aldridge) of the Russell T Davies biography T is for Television.
 He’s not the tennis guy, obviously.
 But he did once receive a publicity photograph of him to sign by mistake.